Classification of Cements

 Type II (Moderate Sulphate Resistance Cement)

 This type of cement is used where precaution against moderate sulphate attack is important.
-Like where concrete will come in contact with ground or buried in ground. e.g in drainage structures, large piers, retaining walls etc
+Like where concrete will come in contact with ground or buried in ground. e.g in drainage structures, large piers, retaining walls etc. Type II generates less heat than type I and reaches its desired strength in 45 days.

 It is same as Type II but just having air entraining agents.